yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

-- Actually, for Apache SIS the situation is slightly more subtle.
-The OSDU api/SIS engine does not blindly interpret the provided explicit
+- Actually, the situation is slightly more subtle for Apache SIS.
+The OSDU api/SIS engine does not blindly interpret the provided explicit definition, but attempts to match the EPSG code with its internal library:
-  definition:

   - First the authCode is extracted for the lateBoundCRS and singleCT.
     In the above BoundCRS example these are: